 The Ebola outbreak in West Africa is the deadliest in history.
-More than 15,000 cases have been reported since March, and over 5,400 people have died.
+Almost 18,000 cases have been reported since March, and more than 6,000 people have died.
 Children are Ebola's most vulnerable victims.
-At least 3,700 children have been orphaned, many of them shunned by their communities because of fear of infection.
+Over 7,000 children have been orphaned, many of them shunned by their communities because of fear of infection.

 We can stop Ebola.
 UNICEF is at work on the ground across West Africa—airlifting supplies, training health workers and caring for children and their families.
-UNICEF and its partners have reached at least 5.5 million people in West Africa, distributing critical information and essential supplies to health workers and affected communities.
+UNICEF and its partners have reached more than 5.5 million people in West Africa, distributing critical information and essential materials to health workers and affected communities.

 With early treatment, children and their families can survive this disease.
 Help UNICEF stop Ebola.
 By helping now, we're helping us all.